dennisjl/TMM4100/README.md

 ##### TCP/IP:
 Two of the most important protocols in the internet.
 IP specifies the format of the packets that are sent and receives among routers and end systems.

 Internet applications run on end systems - they dont run in the packet switches in the network core.
 Packet switches does not concern with the application that is the source or sink of data.

 ##### API:
 __Application Programming Interface (API)__, specifies how a program running on an end system ask the Internet infrastructure to deliver data to a specific destination running on another end system.

 End systems attached to Internet provides an API

+##### Network protocols:
+A protocol defines the format and the order of messages exchanges between two or more communication entities

+Also the actions taken on transmission and/or receipt of a message or other event.